Xytrizareal/uploading-service/README.md

 4. Create a new database and import the `database.sql` file.
 5. Update the `config.php` file with your details.
 6. In your Google Cloud Console, create a new storage bucket.
 Navigate to the `Permissions` tab, click `Grant Access`, set the principal to `allUsers`, and the role to `Storage Legacy Object Reader`.
-7. You're all set for private use!
+7. Raise the file uploading limit for your Nginx or Apache config to atleast 5GB.

 ## Public Use Advisory